Wwriter is part of a small publishing organization that develops content and publishes educational books for children.

 Tips for Using Worksheets

-- Use worksheets that are appropriate to a child's level.
+- Use worksheets that are appropriate for a child's level.
 Give an easy one for each concept immediately after you teach it.

-- It will be good if the worksheets are well-illustrated.
+- It's good if the worksheets are well-illustrated.
 The use of cartoon characters and familiar situations and objects will make it far more interesting.

 - Try to supplement each worksheet with a practical, real-life activity.

-- Remember, a child is learning many new things at once.
-A child of this age has an amazing capacity to learn many new things fast.
-However, he can also forget them equally fast.
-Do activities to reinforce everything that he's learning.
+- Remember, a child is learning many new things at once and has an amazing capacity to learn many new things fast.
+However, they can also forget them equally fast.
+Do activities to reinforce everything that they're learning.

-- Do give positive feedback and encourage a child.
-His fine motor skills are just developing.
-Do not have him write until he is fully comfortable with holding a pencil.
+- Give positive feedback and encourage a child.
+Their fine motor skills are just developing.
+Do not have them write until they are fully comfortable with holding a pencil.
 Do not expect or try for perfection.
 Spend sufficient time and continually reinforce the learning in day-to-day situations.

 - Most importantly, have fun!

-Worksheets can cover the following content for the first year of kindergarten (junior kindergarten).
-A typical set may cover the following:
+Worksheets can cover the following content for the first year of kindergarten (junior kindergarten):

-Topics can include identification of numbers, numbers in sequence, counting, before-after-between, more and less, comparison of numbers, and identification of common shapes
+- Mathematics: Topics can include identification of numbers, numbers in sequence, counting, before-after-between, more and less, comparison of numbers, and identification of common shapes.

-Topics can include animals, birds, fruits and vegetables, parts of the body, vehicles, things we eat, days of the week, people at work, and things we do
+- General knowledge: Topics can include animals, birds, fruits and vegetables, parts of the body, vehicles, things we eat, days of the week, people at work, and things we do.

 Printable worksheets offer several advantages:

-- You can download them instantly, print them out and start.
-You don't have to order and wait for weeks.
+- You can download them instantly, print them out, and start.
+You don't have to order them and wait for them to arrive.

 - You can buy and download from the comfort of your armchair.
-You don't have to travel long distances to visit the bookshop.
+You don't have to travel long distances to visit a bookstore.

 - With printable sheets, you can print out only the relevant sheets.
-For example if the workbook contains sheets that are too advanced or too elementary for your child, you need not print them out at all.
-In effect you can customize a workbook with only sheets appropriate for your child.
-Thus she will not get frustrated by trying out sheets beyond her skill.
+For example, if the workbook contains sheets that are too advanced or too elementary for your child, you don't need to print those sheets out.
+This ensures your child will not get frustrated by trying out sheets beyond their skill.

 Are Worksheets Enough?

-While kindergarten worksheets do offer an enjoyable way to children to reinforce basic concepts, for better results and for a better experience they should be accompanied by other physical activities.
+While kindergarten worksheets offer an enjoyable way to reinforce basic concepts, for better results and for a better experience they should be accompanied by other physical activities.

-In addition you should try to reinforce learning by integrating it in day-to-day life.
+In addition, you should try to reinforce learning by integrating it into day-to-day life.
 This will make learning natural, help avoid monotony, and give a sense of where the learning is going to be really used in life.

 Here are a few suggestions you may consider in teaching children to identify the letters of the alphabet.

-- The alphabet song: Perhaps the most basic, but very useful.
+- The alphabet song: Perhaps the most basic, but very useful, tool.
 Sing it slowly and distinctly and sing it often.
-Have a large alphabet chart and point out to each letter while you sing.
+Have a large alphabet chart and point out each letter while you sing.
 If you can give all children letter cards in order (alphabet flashcards), they can even hold up each letter as it is sung.

-- Write a letter on the board and have children say it out in chorus.
+- Write a letter on the board and have children say it out loud in a chorus.
 Write it out slowly each time it is said.

-- Bring models of the letter (you can make cut-outs of the letter in cardboard) and pass it around to all children.
-If you can make sufficient numbers you can give one to each child.
+- Bring models of the letter (you can make cut-outs of the letter using cardboard) and pass it around to all children.
+If you can, make enough letters to give one to each child.
 They can slowly build up a collection of the entire alphabet.